UDT-ITF/website/source/presentation/index.md

 The type of the content resource _MUST_ be included, and _SHOULD_ be taken from the table listed under the definition of `type`.
 The `format` of the resource _SHOULD_ be included and, if so, _SHOULD_ be the media type that is returned when the resource is dereferenced.
 The `profile` of the resource, if it has one, _SHOULD_ also be included.
 Content resources in appropriate formats _MAY_ also have the `language`, `height`, `width`, and `duration` properties.
 Content resources _MAY_ also have descriptive and linking properties, as defined in [section 3][prezi30-resource-properties].

+> To what extent are we worrying about, or including in the spec, discussions about IIIF handling of external resources...?
+(This makes me wonder how ITF plays with IIIF in general.
+There are a lot of places in this API that envisage links to (or the inclusion of) images, videos, audio files and the like.
+Those are clearly going to be wanted by people making websites, so I suppose we need to specify how people annotate them to the TextFrame.
+But what beyond that?
+Can we just say: everything to do with images, videos, audio etc. has to be handled via IIIF?)
 If the content resource is an Image, and a IIIF Image service is available for it, then the `id` property of the content resource _MAY_ be a complete URI to any particular representation supported by the Image Service, such as `https://example.org/image1/full/1000,/0/default.jpg`, but _MUST NOT_ be just the URI of the IIIF Image service.
 Its `type` value _MUST_ be the string `Image`.
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.
 The Image _SHOULD_ have the service [referenced][prezi30-terminology] from it using the `service` property.

 If there is a need to distinguish between content resources, then the resource _SHOULD_ have the `label` property.